-Bay Area DUI Cases: What to expect from the DMV
+East Bay Area DUI Cases: What to expect with the DMV

 The DUI process can be confusing as there are two separate processes that must be addressed in a timely manner: the DMV hearing and the criminal trial.
 First, if you have been charged with DUI, it's important to act quickly as you only have 10 days to schedule a hearing with the California Department of Motor Vehicles.
 Failing to schedule this hearing within the 10-day limit may result in the automatic suspension of your driver's license.
 This hearing could mean the difference between keeping and losing your driver's license.